 Dr. Ashley Virgilio was raised here in Pensacola and completed her undergraduate education at UWF, where she majored in Biology.
 Dr. Ashley is a 2015 graduate of the UF College of Veterinary Medicine and spent a year practicing in Connecticut prior to joining the team at Davis Animal Hospital.
 Her professional interests include preventative care, feline medicine, and dentistry.
 She believes that communication is the most important aspect of veterinary medicine and enjoys working with clients and associates to provide the best patient care possible.
-Dr. Ashley is currently owned by two black cats, Bear and Goober, as well as a Lhasa Apso named Oliver.
+Dr. Ashley is currently owned by one black cat, Goober, as well as a Lhasa Apso named Oliver.
 In her spare time she enjoys listening to live music, playing tennis, and watching funny cat videos online.

 RON MONTGOMERY - BOARD CERTIFIED VETERINARY SURGEON; VETERINARIAN IN CHARGE

 Dr. Montgomery earned his DVM, (cum laude), in 1982 and M.S.
 (Thesis on CCL Rupture) in 1987, both from Auburn University.
 He became a diplomate of the American College of Veterinary Surgeons in 1988.